GoogleCloudPlatform/community/tutorials/gke-less-disruptive-node-upgrades/index.md

 # Overview

-This is a hands on tutorial and demo that demonstrates how GKE helps with reducing disruption of the workloads during node upgrades with the help of Surge Upgrade feature.
-We will build a demo application that uses some kind of a limited resource (like a connection pool to backend system, which we will emulate only).
-Then we deploy this application to a GKE cluster and start a client that puts load on the system.
-Then we’ll upgrade the node pool with and without surge upgrade and measure the error rate on the client side.
+This tutorial demonstrates how GKE helps with reducing disruption of the workloads during node upgrades with [Surge Upgrade](https://cloud.google.com/kubernetes-engine/docs/concepts/cluster-upgrades#surge) feature.
+You will build a demo application that uses a resource pool with limited number of resources per node.
+Then you deploy this application to a GKE cluster and start a client that generates load on the system.
+Finally you will upgrade the node pool with and without surge upgrade and measure the error rate on the client side.

 # Objectives

-* Run a simple demo application that serves HTTP requests.
+* Run a demo application that serves HTTP requests.
 Processing of each request requires access to a resource.
-Each node of the cluster has access only to a limted pool of resources.
+Each node of the cluster has access only to a limted number of resources.
 If there's no available resources left, the server returns an error.
 * Test the application with lower and higher load and observe how error rate increases as the server runs out of resources.
 * Upgrade the nodes without using Surge Upgrade.
 Observe how the temporary loss of capacity causes increased error rates.
 * Upgrade the nodes using Surge Upgrade.
 Observe how error rates remain significantly lower due to the additional capacity provided by the surge node.

 # Before you begin

 This tutorial builds on top of [Deploying a containerized web application tutorial](https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app).
-Please complete that tutorial before starting this one.
+It is recommended to complete it starting on this one.

+As an alternative you can just clone the repository, so you can rebuild and push the modified image.

 # Costs